 Several organizations spearhead credentialing and certification, each contributing uniquely to upholding standards.

 The ASCP Board of Certification (BOC) is a leader, offering 29 certifications across categories like technologists, technicians, and specialists.
-For Medical Laboratory Scientist (MLS), eligibility requires a baccalaureate degree and completion of an NAACLS-accredited program or equivalent experience; the exam covers areas like blood banking and microbiology.
+For a Medical Laboratory Scientist (MLS), eligibility requires a baccalaureate degree and completion of an NAACLS-accredited program or equivalent experience; the exam covers areas like blood banking and microbiology.
 A Medical Laboratory Technician (MLT) needs an associate degree, while a Phlebotomy Technician (PBT) requires high school and clinical training.
 Maintenance involves Qualification in Laboratory Operations (QLO) every three years via continuing education.
 International certifications like International MLS (IMLS) adapt U.S. standards globally.

 NAACLS accredits educational programs, ensuring they meet standards for MLS, MLT, histotechnology, and more.
 Accreditation involves self-study, site visits, and compliance with standards on curriculum, faculty, and outcomes, benefiting programs by enhancing quality and employability.